TOUR HIGHLIGHTS

 • Intimate dinner in fabulous restaurants and country pubs

-• Hymn Sings in London (Sunday night prior to the tour), Oxford, and Brixham
+• Hymn Sings in London (Tuesday night prior to the tour) and Brixham

 TRIP OVERVIEW